susanBuck/notes/07_WordPress/01_Background.md

 ## Downsides
-* Because it's so popular, it's a desirable target for hackers.
+* Because it's so popular, has a history of being a desirable target for hackers.
 * Because anyone can create themes and plugins, you can sometimes get junk work.
 * See next point...